 Metal trusses: a construction tradition

-The metal trusses are a symbol of industrial architecture at the turn of the 20th century and ferry the wooden trusses towards the trusses
+Metal trusses are a symbol of industrial architecture at the turn of the 20th century and ferry wooden trusses towards lattice girders.

 Metal truss cover